ChiliJohnson/blog.chilij.com/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/static.njk
 title: About Me
-templateClass: tmpl-post
+templateClass: post-template
 eleventyNavigation:
-  key: About Me
+  key: About
-  order: 3
+  order: 4
 ---

 I am a person that writes stuff.